wovo/hwcpp/docs/primer.md

 ```

 The using... line for the target could be omitted too, but
-the target is mentione dtwice, so in my taste omitting that
+the target is mentioned twice, so in my taste omitting that
-line produces a blinky that is shorted,
+line produces a blinky that is shorter,
 but slightly less pleasing to the eye.

 [](from....)